-There is so much to do on a Budget Cape Cod with Kids vacation.
+Budget Travel to Cape Cod with Kids.
 Believe it or not, we just completed Our cheapest vacation ever and it was to Cape Cod, MA.
 We spend just under $10 at an ice cream shop and gas money.
 Basically a FREE weekend Getaway thanks to 2 credit cards.

-Thanks to Chase Ultimate Reward points for cover our hotel for 1 night for a little over 8,000 points ($120 value) and American Express Hilton Aspire credit card for covering 2 Dinners out (about $110) with a Restaurant Credit.
-Our only expense was gas to get there, groceries we brought with us, and just under $10 for ice cream one of the days when they didn’t’ accept American express.
-Here are all the details on our fun-filled budget-friendly weekend.
+Thanks to Chase Ultimate Reward points for covering our hotel for 1 night for a little over 8,000 points ($120 value) and American Express Hilton Aspire credit card for covering 2 Dinners out (about $110) with a Restaurant Credit.
+Our only expense was gas to get there, groceries we brought with us, and just under $10 for ice cream on one of the days when they didn’t accept American express.
+Here are all the details of our fun-filled budget-friendly weekend.

 Budget CapeCod with Kids Hotel

 The Mariner Resort in West Yarmouth is where we booked our accommodations, for 2 nights.
 We had stayed previously and knew what to expect.
 We chose the resort because the ground level has sliding door access to the outside so we could bring our bags and children in through the doors and have them not set food inside the hallways or any other communal area inside.
 Unfortunately, we had some extremely loud guests till 2:30 am and the staff working at the time did nothing, so we checked out a day early.
 Thankfully the resort was willing to refund our second night.
 Chase Travel was great about contacting them to request a refund and the points were back in our account.